-After two coats of Drop Cloth and letting cure in between, I decided to add some dynamics to this antique lyre coffee table with a soft color contrast using Dried Sage.
-A super soft green that makes me smile.
+After two coats of Drop Cloth and letting cure in between, I decided to add some dynamics to this antique lyre coffee table with a soft color contrast using a soft green.

 Here’s this lovely little lady repaired, refreshed, and ready to go.

 I’m delighted with the outcome of this sweet table.
 It is restored and ready for a much longer life than it would have had otherwise.

 The replaced top is now ready to go and the little feet add just the right finishing touch, don’t you think?

-Do pin and share this antique lyre coffee table restoration so that others can be inspired to tackle these kinds of gems too.
+Do pin and share this antique lyre coffee table restoration.
 We all need inspired from time to time, right?